kevinslin/kevin-public/vault/res.books.the-mom-test.md

             - have they tried alternatives?
     - fluff
         - generic answer => ask for specific example
-            - eg. I am overwhelmed with frontend technology.
-When was the last time you had to work on frontend?
+            - eg. I am overwhelmed with front-end technology.
+When was the last time you had to work on the frontend?
 What did you do?
             - questions:
                 - what parts do you love/hate about X?
         - hypotheticals => anchor to past behavior